-Many blockchain evangelists extoll grand notions of how the technology will upend legacy industries, slash middlemen, and revolutionize the world as we know it.
+Many blockchain proponents push grand notions of how the technology will upend legacy industries, slash middlemen, and revolutionize the world as we know it.
 While this is arguably true, many fail to fully weigh the pros and cons of blockchain.
-As a developer, I can tell you that there are a few limitations to consider.
+There are a few limitations to consider.

 Blockchain technology is beneficial in specific industries where people can’t trust one another, and where smart contracts will facilitate transactions between various actors.
 Real estate tokenization is one promising field.
 Supply chain management is another.
 Blockchain technology, however, may not be the answer to everything.